ycycycycyc/personalwebsite/cv.md

 - Standardized and harmonized epidemiological datasets for international collaborations including the **INHANCE (International Head and Neck Cancer Epidemiology) Consortium**

 ---
-## Early Research Experience
+### Early Research Experience

-### Huntsman Cancer Institute
+**Huntsman Cancer Institute – University of Utah**
-**Student Research Assistant**
-Jul 2015 – Apr 2016
+Student Research Assistant | Jul 2015 – Apr 2016

-- Conducted statistical analysis for a multicenter case-control study investigating causes of **head and neck cancer in East Asia**
+- Conducted statistical analysis for a multicenter case-control study on **head and neck cancer in East Asia**

----
-### University of Utah – Department of Family and Preventive Medicine
+**University of Utah – Department of Family and Preventive Medicine**
-**Undergraduate Researcher**
-2015 – 2016
+Undergraduate Researcher | 2015 – 2016

-- Investigated associations between **family history of cancer and lung cancer risk in Nepal**
+- Studied the association between **family history of cancer and lung cancer risk in Nepal**

----

-### University of Utah – Department of Mathematics
+**University of Utah – Department of Mathematics**
-**Undergraduate Research Project**
-Spring 2015
+Undergraduate Research Project | Spring 2015

-- Explored algorithms behind **webpage ranking systems**
-- Implemented statistical comparisons of multiple testing correction methods using R
+- Explored **webpage ranking algorithms** and compared multiple testing correction methods in **R**

 ---